Optimal Conditional Inference in Adaptive Experiments: Introduction

 \section{Introduction}

-Consider a batched bandit experiment \citep{zhang2020inference,hirano2023asymptotic}, where at each batch $t = 1, 2,\ldots, T_0$ an experimenter either continues or ends the experiment.
-If they continue the experiment, $n_t$ units are independently randomized among $K$ different arms, where the probability that a unit is assigned to arm $k$ in batch $t$ is $\Pi_{tk},$ and we let $\Pi_ {t} =\diag(\Pi_{t1},\ldots, \Pi_{tK})$ collect the assignment probabilities in batch $t$.
-Observations assigned to arm $k$ have mean outcome $\mu_k$, collected in $\mu = [\mu_1,\ldots,\mu_K]'$, and variance $\sigma_k^2$, collected in $\Sigma = \diag(\sigma_1^2,\ldots, \sigma_K^2)$.
-Once the experiment ends, either at an experimenter-selected stopping time ($T<T_0$) or upon reaching the last batch ($T=T_0$), we are interested in conducting inference on some linear combination of the arm means, $\eta'\mu$, where $\eta$ may depend on the data.
+Consider a \emph{batched} bandit experiment \citep {zhang2020inference,hirano2023asymptotic}, where, at each batch $t = 1, 2,\ldots, T_0$, an experimenter either continues or ends the experiment.
+If they continue the experiment, $n_t$ units are independently sampled and independently randomized among $K$ different arms.
+The probability that a unit is assigned to arm $k$ in batch $t$ is denoted by $\Pi_ {tk}$, usually decided by bandit algorithms based on the history of outcomes.
+We let $\Pi_{t} =\diag(\Pi_{t1},\ldots, \Pi_{tK})$ collect the assignment probabilities in batch $t$.
+Observations assigned to arm $k$ have mean outcome $\mu_k$, collected in $\mu = [\mu_1,\ldots,\mu_K]'$, and variance $\sigma_k^2$, collected in $\Sigma = \diag (\sigma_1^2,\ldots, \sigma_K^2)$.
+Once the experiment ends, either at an experimenter-selected stopping time ($T<T_0$) or upon reaching the last batch ($T=T_0$), we are interested in statistical inference on some linear combination of the arm means, $\eta'\mu$, where $\eta$ may depend on the data.

 The iterative nature of the experiment provides multiple opportunities for adaptive, data-driven decision-making.
 First, treatment assignments may be selected using bandit algorithms, which set $\Pi_ {t}$ using the results in batches $1,\ldots,t-1$.
 For instance, the experimenter might assign more units to arms which have produced good outcomes in the past, as in Thompson sampling.
-Second, the experimenter may choose whether to continue the experiment, and thus the observed number of batches $T,$ based on how the results are unfolding.
+Second, the experimenter may choose whether to continue the experiment---and thus the observed number of batches $T$---based on how the results unfold.
 For instance, the experimenter might stop the experiment early if the results are either highly promising or overly discouraging.
-Third, the results of the experiment may also inform what objects the experimenter targets for inference, and hence the linear combination coefficients $\eta$.
+Third, the results of the experiment may also inform what objects the experimenter targets for inference, and hence the target parameter $\eta'\mu$.
 For instance, the experimenter might be interested in inference on average outcomes under an arm that performed especially well in the experiment.